10 Feb Noble House Finds the Intersection of Entertaining and Marketing

 Who better, then, to show those who would entertain at home the ropes?
-That’s the beauty of the “Art of Entertaining” spread in the upcoming edition of Noble House Magazine, which breaks down best practices for entertaining and impressing your friends, family, and coworkers.
+That’s the beauty of the “Art of Entertaining” spread in the one edition of Noble House Magazine, which breaks down best practices for entertaining and impressing your friends, family, and coworkers.

 Kristen Burgess coordinated the shoot for Hawthorn Creative, which produces Noble House’s vivid magazine each year.
 She said the idea for the piece sprang out of a noticeable increase in the number of people nationwide throwing cocktail parties, dinner parties, and other events in the comfort of their own homes.
 Statista suggests that about 75% of households with a combined income over $100,000 in the United States entertained from home in 2013.